This post may contain affiliate links. See our affiliate disclosure for more.

 2. Include deliverables

-These are specific things clients can expect to receive for their money.
-Deliverables are concrete things like blog posts, web pages, a logo design, etc. It can be helpful to group things in sets of related services.
+Deliverables are specific assets clients can expect to receive for their money.
+Deliverables are concrete things like blog posts, web pages, reports, a logo design, etc. It can be helpful to group things in sets of related services.

 3. Determine your base rate